bowman2001/perplexdoc/content/doc/basic/emphasis/index.md

 - `_underscore_`  leads to _underscore_.

 Light emphasis is styled with an _italic_ version of the text font.
-Italics in the body copy don't attract attention at first glance, but get noticed while reading the lines.
+Italics in the body copy don't attract attention at first glance but get noticed while reading the lines.

 ## Strong emphasis